hanfak/topics-to-learn/Persistance/types/nosql.md

 - This is more intuitive and requires fewer hops across tables to find all the data relating to a customer.
   - Note however that this results in a need for additional processing effort and more storage as the document sizes grow.
   - The storage will not be as highly organized at with an Relational Database.
+- has a less rigid, or, put another way, a more flexible structure to its data
+- The data typically is presented as "key-value" pairs.
+- NoSQL database properties are sometimes referred to as BASE:

 ## When ?